Item 3: Cowboy Boots

-Slouched, leathery boots coated in dust and looking as if they’ve seen many a mile, signal that the wearer is a true cowboy.
+Slouched, thick-leathered boots that are coated in dust as if they’ve seen more than a few miles signal that the wearer is a true cowboy.

-While many of us wear our boots for fashion, cowboy boots were originally wholly for function and use.
+While many of us wear our boots for fashion, cowboy boots were originally designed wholly for their function.
 The boots of today with the plethora of different leathers, stitching, decoration and Swarovski crystals are a far cry from the days of old when cowboys wore their boots because they had to.

-We know this, but how did a riding boot become known as the cowboy boot?
+We know the boots were worn because of their function.
+But why did this leather riding boot come to be known as the cowboy boot?

 Legend has it that the original cowboy boot was worn by Genghis Khan.
 Even this great emperor had a stylish flair; he was known for wearing distinctive red boots with a wooden heel.
 High topped boots with low heels were perfect for riding, and the boots caught on.
-The first Duke of Wellington (Arthur Wellesley, who famously defeated Napoleon at Waterloo in 1815), wore a characteristic boot as well; footwear we know today as the Wellington.
-Because of its simple construction (there are 4 different pieces), the Wellington became the model for army supply boots during the Civil War.
+The first Duke of Wellington (Arthur Wellesley, who famously defeated Napoleon at Waterloo in 1815), wore a characteristic boot as well; the footwear we know today as the Wellington.
+The Wellington had a simple construction that only used four pieces, and as such it became the model for army supply boots during the Civil War.
 The cowboy era was ushered in shortly after the Civil War, and thus the evolution of the cowboy boot as we know it began.